Colleges by Location

 Student to Faculty Ratio

-In 2024, this ratio at Albertus Magnus College was 17:1.
+In 2025, this ratio at Albertus Magnus College was 17:1.
 That means that there were 17 times more students than teachers at this school.
-According to the most recent information, there are 117 teachers at this school.
+This school has recently reported to have 117 faculty members.
 This number included 49 men and 68 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Albertus Magnus College.

 Student Population Diversity Graph